 At Swedish Medical Center, located in Englewood, Colorado, the residents and faculty manage a robust inpatient family medicine service.
 Twelve months of residency training is spent on the inpatient service, including experience caring for adult medicine, pediatrics, surgery, gynecology, newborn and obstetrics patients (training the same way a family physician practices).
-Residents average 4-5 admissions each call shift.
+Residents average 4-5 admissions per 24 hour period.

 Interns are never alone on the inpatient service!
 They work with an upper-level resident until they are ready to handle cases alone, though supervision is always available when needed.
 Faculty attendings admit patients with residents at all hours, and provide teaching at the point of care, not the next day.